atique7465/Sorting_Algorithms_in_detail/README.md

 - Time complexity: O(n log n) in average case.
 O(n^2) is worst case but this can be avoided by using Randomized Quick sort.
 In Practical scenarios Quick sort is pretty fast.

-- Sort functions in language libraries most of them are implantation of quick sort.
+- Most of the Sort functions in language libraries are implantation of quick sort.

 - [ ] **Properties of Selection Sort algorithm**